The Benefits of Digital Transformation

 Of course, it’s not only meeting customer demand that digital capabilities can help with.
 Enabling employees to work from home is also key – something that only digitally enabled companies can support.

 When governments around the world told people to work from home where possible, companies had to quickly shut down their offices.
 The requirement to move all staff to remote working in such a short space of time was, for many, overwhelming.
-Although some businesses already had the capabilities to offer remote working, it was often only used sporadically and/or limited to a handful of workers.
+Although some businesses already had the digital capabilities to offer remote working, it was often only used sporadically and/or limited to a handful of workers.

-Some businesses, however, have adapted really well and have no plans to go back to the old way of working
+Some businesses, however, have adapted really well and have no plans to go back to the old way of working.

 A good example of an organisation using a remote working model and thriving is the popular website Pinterest; this company went from 35 remote/home offices to over 4,600 in under a month and have no plans to return to the old model post-Covid.
 They also implemented digital ways to engage their staff and maintain employee benefits.
 Google also has extended working from home for a full year.